Palazzo degli Sporti

-Palazzo degli Sporti, or Busini Ugolini, is a civic building in the historical centre of Florence, located between Via dell'Oriuolo 10 and Via Sant'Egidio in Florence, in front of an unnamed small square near the San Pierino arch, where it also leads to Borgo Pinti.
+Palazzo degli Sporti, or Busini Ugolini, is a civic building in the historical centre of Florence, located between Via dell'Oriuolo 10 and Via Sant'Egidio in Florence, in front of an unnamed small square near the San Pierino arch that leads to Borgo Pinti.

-The palace appears in the list drawn up in 1901 by the General Directorate of Antiquities and Fine Arts, as a monumental building to be considered national artistic heritage (Italy).
+The palace appeared in a 1901 list drawn up by the Italian General Directorate of Antiquities and Fine Arts (what is now known as Direzione generale Archeologia, belle arti e paesaggio) as a monumental building to be considered a piece of national artistic heritage.